fastoch/Complete_Web_Dev_ZTM/README.md

 Hyperlinks are also crucial for search engine optimization (SEO), more on that later on.

-Example anchor tag:
+Let's create an anchor tag that links to a new page:
 ```html
 <a href="newpage.html">new page</a>
 ```
 The `href` attribute stands for 'hypertext reference'.
 The href value is the destination, but we need something between the opening and closing tags, something we can click on.

+Now we need to create a `newpage.html` file with some basic contents.
+In VS Code, we can just type `!` and hit enter to generate a basic HTML template.

-We can nest any element inside an anchor tag:
+We can nest any HTML element inside an anchor tag.
+For example, we can create an h2 element that allows us to go back to the previous page:
 ```html
 <a href="index.html">
   <h2>back to previous page</h2>